yuwen41200/fpga-computing/docs/paper.md

 ## 3. Feasibility Study: FPGA Parallel Heterogeneous Computing ##
+In this section, we are going to examine the effectiveness of FPGA parallel heterogeneous computing, especially for the purpose of video processing.
 All source codes for this section are available on [https://github.com/yuwen41200/fpga-computing].

 ## 3.1.
 Why FPGAs ? ##
 FPGA is the abbreviation for _field programmable gate array_.
 We consider FPGAs a suitable choice for heterogeneous computing because FPGAs are essentially massively parallel processors.
 Furthermore, fully customized hardware design can lead to maximized optimization.
 Past research has also showed that using FPGAs as accelerators can realize better performance than using GPGPUs.
 If the data transmission interface is also PCIe, then the cost is almost the same as GPGPUs.